istio-explained/docs/README.md

-# Documentation for the Voyager project
+# Documentation for the project

 ## [Deploy the DB2 service](DB2.md)